 In this instance, the method will be:

-Now that data can be retrieve, it’ll need to be used and parsed.
+Now that data can be retrieved, it’ll need to be used and parsed.
 In the data, have a results object and have it start at null:

 To print the results on the UI, and organize by name, user bio, and location, you’ll write the following lines: